How to effectively prevent tick infestations

 Understanding ticks

 Ticks are small arachnids that belong to the family of parasites.
-These tiny creatures are known for feeding on the blood of humans and animals and can cause several .
+These tiny creatures are known for feeding on the blood of humans and animals and can cause several health .
 It is essential to have a good understanding of ticks to effectively prevent tick infestations and protect yourself and your loved ones.

 The life cycle of ticks